strongloop/strongloop.com2/_posts/2019-09-10-learning-interceptor-part2.md

   "total": 1000
 }
 ```
-You should expect a HTTP 500 error saying "Error: Invalid order number".
+You should expect a HTTP 500 error with message saying "Internal Server Error".

 ## Resources